alx2k/GPS_HOMELINK_ESP32_CC1101_NEO-6M/README.md

 Please, for safety, plug it to a switching power source.
 That way, when you turn off the car, the device will also poweroff to avoid phantom garage door openings.

+Also, at this momment, it doesn't support rolling code.
+I tried to use the code for 7 different doors, and only one had rolling code.
+I could try to dig into that, but I not super eager to do so ATM.

 # Special thanks

 I would like to thank simondankelmann [https://github.com/simondankelmann/Esp32-SubGhz/tree/main/Esp32/Esp32-CC1101-Standalone] (https://github.com/simondankelmann/Esp32-SubGhz/tree/main/Esp32/Esp32-CC1101-Standalone).